 Birds will build nests in unsafe locations such as inside dryer vents and chimneys.
 Not only can a nest start a fire, your home could become infested with ticks and mites that are often found on twigs.

 In these instances, you might not have time to wait until the birds have completed their nesting process.
-You should immediately contact a pest control professional to move the nest to a safe location.
+You should immediately contact a pest control professional for safe and effective bird nest removal.

 The birds have abandoned the nest.